popcorncolonel/comp116-ebailey/forensics/README.md

 *Are there any encrypted files?
 If so, list the contents and a brief description of how you obtained the contents.*
 There is an encrypted file; Namely, lockbox.txt.
-After downloading the file‚Äôs contents, we ran the command ‚Äúfile lockbox.txt,‚Äù through which we learned that the file is a Zip file.
+After downloading the fileís contents, we ran the command ìfile lockbox.txt,î through which we learned that the file is a Zip file.
 After trying to unzip it with a standard unzipping program, we saw that it was password protected.
 Then, we used a password list along with a simple shell script to brute force the password.
-However, we needed to add some password guesses related to the other information found on the disk to uncover the actual password (such as ‚Äòalejandro‚Äô, ‚Äòladygaga‚Äô, ‚Äòlady‚Äô, ‚Äògaga‚Äô, etc.).
-Luckily, we found that the actual password is ‚Äògaga‚Äô.
+However, we needed to add some password guesses related to the other information found on the disk to uncover the actual password (such as ëalejandroí, ëladygagaí, ëladyí, ëgagaí, etc.).
+Luckily, we found that the actual password is ëgagaí.
 Entering this password unencrypted the zip file and the contents were released - a 23.5MB video file called edge.mp4 which was a music video of Lady Gaga performing.

 *Do the suspect want to go see this celebrity?
 If so, note the date(s) and location(s) where the suspect want see to the celebrity.*